Women at the Heart of Innovation in Agriculture

 In support of women farmers like Rekha, Reema Sathe left her comfortable corporate job to build a women-friendly supply chain, offering new markets to 15,000 women smallholder farmers.
 Her team supports a women-run cooperative factory by training them to make baking products using less water-intensive grains like barley, buckwheat, and oats.
 Through her online platform, Happy Roots, these women were able to sell directly to consumers, thereby eliminating the costs that comes with using middlemen.

-The publication, ‘Gender and Water in Agriculture and Allied Sectors’ jointly developed by 2030 WRG and UNDP was launched on 26 February 2019.
-You can read the publication here
+The publication, ‘Gender and Water in Agriculture and Allied Sectors’ was jointly developed by 2030 WRG and UNDP India and was launched on 26 February 2019.
+Read or download the publication here.